Dog-Sense For All Dog Owners

 Did you ever think about giving your dog a bath and then wonder why you can’t find him?
 You shrug it off, subconsciously uncomfortable with the significance of the “coincidence.”

-Do you have a convincing example of canine precognition that others have witnessed?
+Do you have an example of precognition that others have witnessed?

 Hal Gantt, proud USAF and USN veteran, shared this unusual example.
 “After military service, in the early 1980’s I became a NC Dept. of Corrections officer.
 I had a mixed-breed mostly Airedale named Claxter, or maybe he had me.
 Among my duties was supervising inmates in the dining hall.
 When through eating, inmates brought their trays to the dishwashing counter where one inmate ‘slopped’ the trays through a hole in the counter into a barrel.
 On the days when the entrée was a meat of which I knew there would be a considerable amount uneaten, I would provide a one gallon plastic can and offer the inmate who slopped the trays 50 cents to fill the can with meat scraps.
 “Liver was the best meat and also the least desirable by the inmates.
 Although chicken bones are not recommended for dogs, I brought them home too and they never caused Ole Claxter any problems.
 I could almost hear him thinking, “these humans must be crazy, giving me the best parts of the chicken.”